boxed/kodare.net/drafts/why-iommi-is-weird.markdown

 - Using `tri.*` was pretty nice inside the product we built it for, but quite different for other projects.
 This meant that docs written for `tri.*` didn't cleanly translate to our own production usage.
 It also meant using the libs for green field projects was hard.
 - Making `tri.*` fit into an existing project with an existing design system, menu, etc. was difficult, and when you did so, the code diverged from the examples in the documentation.
-- Dispatch of automatic AJAX endpoints was very cumbersome and error prone.
+- Dispatch of automatic AJAX endpoints was very cumbersome and error-prone.
 - Having four libraries to release and keep in sync was a huge hassle.
-- Composing forms, tables, and custom templates into a bigger page was cumbersome and error prone.
+- Composing forms, tables, and custom templates into a bigger page was cumbersome and error-prone.
 - Lots of built up deprecated cruft.
 - We were unhappy with many names for properties, arguments, and functions.
 - It was hard to find the full conf path for the thing you wanted to change if it was deeply nested.